everystudio/alarm/Assets/EasyTouchBundle/EasyTouchControls/Readme.txt

 **********************************************
 				EASY TOUCH CONTROLS

-Copyright © 2015 The Hedgehog Team
+Copyright © 2016 The Hedgehog Team
 http://www.thehedgehogteam.com/Forum/

 		the.hedgehog.team@gmail.com

 **********************************************

-Thank you for your purchase!

-If you have any questions, suggestions, please use the Hedgehog Team Community forum,  here: http://www.thehedgehogteam.com/Forum/

-Or send us an email at : the.hedgehog.team@gmail.com

-If you like EasyTouch, don't forget a write a review on the asset store :-)
+If you found problems in the behavior of the buttons with ETCInput.GetButtonDown or ETCInput.GetButtonUp,please force the script execution order like this :

+1- Open Script Execution Order (Edit => Project Settings => Script Execution Order) 2- Add ETCButton in first
+3- Add yours scripts that use ETCInput.